sankalpdayal/RobotArmPerception/writeup_template.md

-## Project: Perception Pick & Place
+## Project: Perception Pick & Place: Perception
-### Writeup Template: You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.

 ---

 # Required Steps for a Passing Submission:
-1. Extract features and train an SVM model on new objects (see `pick_list_*.yaml` in `/pr2_robot/config/` for the list of models you'll be trying to identify).
+1. Extracted features and trained an SVM model on new objects.
-2. Write a ROS node and subscribe to `/pr2/world/points` topic.
-This topic contains noisy point cloud data that you must work with.
+2. Wrote a ROS node and subscribed to `/pr2/world/points` topic.
+This topic contained noisy point cloud data.
-3. Use filtering and RANSAC plane fitting to isolate the objects of interest from the rest of the scene.
+3. Used filtering and RANSAC plane fitting to isolate the objects of interest from the rest of the scene.
-4. Apply Euclidean clustering to create separate clusters for individual items.
+4. Applied Euclidean clustering to create separate clusters for individual items.
-5. Perform object recognition on these objects and assign them labels (markers in RViz).
+5. Performed object recognition on these objects and assign them labels (markers in RViz).
-6. Calculate the centroid (average in x, y and z) of the set of points belonging to that each object.
+6. Calculated the centroid (average in x, y and z) of the set of points belonging to that each object.
-7. Create ROS messages containing the details of each object (name, pick_pose, etc.) and write these messages out to `.yaml` files, one for each of the 3 scenarios (`test1-3.world` in `/pr2_robot/worlds/`).
-[See the example `output.yaml` for details on what the output should look like.](https://github.com/udacity/RoboND-Perception-Project/blob/master/pr2_robot/config/output.yaml)
+7. Created ROS messages containing the details of each object (name, pick_pose, etc.) and wrote these messages out to `.yaml` files, one for each of the 3 scenarios (`test1-3.world` in `/pr2_robot/worlds/`).
-8. Submit a link to your GitHub repo for the project or the Python code for your perception pipeline and your output `.yaml` files (3 `.yaml` files, one for each test world).
-You must have correctly identified 100% of objects from `pick_list_1.yaml` for `test1.world`, 80% of items from `pick_list_2.yaml` for `test2.world` and 75% of items from `pick_list_3.yaml` in `test3.world`.
-9. Congratulations!
-Your Done!

-# Extra Challenges: Complete the Pick & Place
-7. To create a collision map, publish a point cloud to the `/pr2/3d_map/points` topic and make sure you change the `point_cloud_topic` to `/pr2/3d_map/points` in `sensors.yaml` in the `/pr2_robot/config/` directory.
-This topic is read by Moveit!, which uses this point cloud input to generate a collision map, allowing the robot to plan its trajectory.
-Keep in mind that later when you go to pick up an object, you must first remove it from this point cloud so it is removed from the collision map!
-8. Rotate the robot to generate collision map of table sides.
-This can be accomplished by publishing joint angle value(in radians) to `/pr2/world_joint_controller/command`
-9. Rotate the robot back to its original state.
-10. Create a ROS Client for the “pick_place_routine” rosservice.
-In the required steps above, you already created the messages you need to use this service.
-Checkout the [PickPlace.srv](https://github.com/udacity/RoboND-Perception-Project/tree/master/pr2_robot/srv) file to find out what arguments you must pass to this service.
-11. If everything was done correctly, when you pass the appropriate messages to the `pick_place_routine` service, the selected arm will perform pick and place operation and display trajectory in the RViz window
-12. Place all the objects from your pick list in their respective dropoff box and you have completed the challenge!
-13. Looking for a bigger challenge?
-Load up the `challenge.world` scenario and see if you can get your perception pipeline working there!
+8. Code for implementation can be found here [perception_pipeline.py](https://github.com/sankalpdayal/RobotArmPerception/blob/master/pr2_robot/scripts/perception_pipeline.py)

 ## [Rubric](https://review.udacity.com/#!/rubrics/1067/view) Points
 ### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.